GoogleChrome/web.dev/src/site/content/en/fast/priority-hints/index.md

 \*\*\* CSS where the media type doesn't match is not fetched by the preload scanner and is only processed when the main parser reaches it, which usually means it will be fetched very late and with a "late" priority.
 {% endAside %}

 The browser downloads resources with the same computed priority in the order they are discovered.
-You can check the priority assigned to different resources when loading a page under the Chrome Dev Tools/Networks tab.
+You can check the priority assigned to different resources when loading a page under the Chrome Dev Tools **Network** tab.
 (Ensure that you check the priority column by right-clicking on the table headings).

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/Lwm9jwJF5sQ3gQ7PHSs1.png", alt="A screenshot of assets listed in the network tab of Chrome's DevTools.
 The columns read, from left to right: name, status, type, initiator, size, time, and priority.", width="800", height="263" %}